There is more to using hyphens and dashes than you might at first think. In this post I’m going to take a look at:

 To make an em dash on a PC, use the keyboard shortcut:

-You can see from the screenshot that there are other useful characters there, such as the ellipsis, and you can also see the assigned shortcut key for each.
+You can see from the screenshot that as well as the en dash and em dash there are other useful characters, such as the ellipsis, and you can also see the assigned shortcut key for each.

-If you’re a Mac user, the keyboard shortcut for an en dash is:
+If you’re a Mac user, the keyboard shortcuts are:

 OK, so you’ve got your dashes, but what do you do with them now?